Misdemeanor Crimes

 • Experience

 Attorney Aaron Eckman holds separate federal court licenses in the Western, Northern, and Southern District of Texas for federal case representation and is licensed to practice before the U.S. Court of Appeals for the Fifth Circuit.
 Victoria Eckman is licensed in the Western and Northern District of Texas for federal case representation.
-Tanya Bidwell is licensed in the Western District of Texas.

 • No Stone Left Unturned